Transcendent-Tapir/Distorted-Domains/advancement.md

 You start each session with 1 inspiration.

-Before a roll, you can use a point of inspiration to raise a die in your pool, or lower a die in the opposing pool.
+Before a roll, you can use a point of inspiration to raise a die in your pool,use a die you cannot normally use in your pool, or lower a die in the opposing pool.
 You can spend multiple points and do this multiple times if you want.

 After a roll, you can change a mixed success into a full success.
 On a failure, you can change what kind of negative outcome you have.
 You can switch the harm track affected from the one you rolled with to a different one of your choosing.
 Instead of taking harm to a harm track you can spend an inspiration to take on or step up a negative trait.
 Both of these options stop you from being incapcitated on a failure

+Outside of a roll, an inspiration can be spent to make a d6 scene asset without using a roll, or to keep a scene asset for the entire session or adventure.
+The scene asset created should be something that the character could make with their current abilities, or something that makes sense to be found in that location.

 ### Advancement